alewieland/Distater-Response-Pipe/README.md

 ### Demo

 A small sample of how the project is currenly looking.
+A simple interface to input a message.
+The algorithm classifies the message into different categories.

+![webapp-demo](Demo.PNG)

 Feel free to suggest improvments!

-![webapp-demo](Demo.PNG)

 ### Licensing, Authors, Acknowledgements, etc.